What is it, When is it useful, and Challenges with it

 Since the features this team works on are more technical as the customers are technical teams, I have seen PE teams struggle with using Agile principles and practices.

 #5: Embracing rapid adoption

 As the practices, technologies, and tools used by the PE team change frequently, the team needs to embrace rapid adoption, which can be challenging as the team members need to continually keep learning and keep their customers updated & educated on the changes.

-I will be writing a follow-up article soon on how I have tackled these challenges.
+You can find the follow-up article that talks about how to handle the above-mentioned challenges here.
 I have also given talks on this topic that you can watch here & here.
 I hope this article was helpful.
-If you have any questions, please contact me via any of the methods mentioned on my websites About Me page.
+If you have any questions, please contact me via any of the methods mentioned on the About Me page.